lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

 ---
 I am a Research Engineer at [SystemsResearch@Google](https://techsysinfra.google/research/).
 I earned my PhD from the [Computer Science Department at Columbia University](https://www.cs.columbia.edu/), where I was advised by [Prof. Asaf Cidon](https://www.asafcidon.com/).
 My research focuses on the intersection of storage and AI systems.

 Prior to Columbia, I spent four years at the [Institute of Parallel and Distributed Systems (IPADS)](https://ipads.se.sjtu.edu.cn/) at Shanghai Jiao Tong University, advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen).
 My work has been recognized with a Best Paper Award at OSDI and has been integrated into OpenJDK.
-I currently serve on the Program Committees for NSDI, ATC, and FAST.
+I currently serve on the Program Committees for NSDI, VLDB, ATC, and FAST.

 Education
 ======